KagariSoft/renxel/README.md

 > You do not need to delete the files that are located in the ./out/ folder when you update the dialogue.tab file, since they are generated again from 0.

+> To generate the rpy file, it is mandatory that the excel file is located in the out/xlsx/ folder.

 ## How to add on your project